The Roman Empire was born from a humble city-state

-The Roman Empire, born from a humble city-state, expanded into a vast empire through conquest and diplomacy.
+The Roman Empire was born from a humble city-state and expanded into a vast empire through conquest and diplomacy.
 Governed initially as a republic, it transitioned into imperial rule under Augustus, ushering in an era of relative peace and prosperity.
 However, internal strife and external pressures eventually led to its decline.
 Despite its fall, the empire’s legacy endures, shaping Western civilization through its contributions to law, architecture, literature, and culture.
 Today, remnants of Roman influence can be seen in languages, customs, and institutions across the globe, illustrating the enduring impact of this ancient powerhouse.

 The Roman Empire, born from a humble city-state